Undergraduate Student Resources

 The Microbiology Course Union (MCU) is a student-built organization aiming to offer a wide range of services to students at UBCO, including those interested in Microbiology – events, midterm study sessions, office hours, and more!

 Visit the Microbiology Course Union website.

-Unjalee (she/her) is a third-year student majoring in biology with the interest of pursuing a career in Dentistry after her undergrad.
+Unjalee is a fourth-year biology student interested in pursuing a career in Dentistry after her undergrad.
 She was born in Calgary, Alberta and has spent many of her summers in the Okanagan region.
-She is excited to be on the MCU team this year as VP Communications.
-Part of her role includes distributing information about the course union to members and promoting events going on within the course union.
-She also keeps an online presence of the course union by updating the MCU’s website, bulletin board, and social media accounts.
-Outside of academics, Unjalee is involved with the campus community in her roles as Peer Mentor, Secretory of the Pre-dental club, a volunteer research assistant for the Barker Lab, and various other campus clubs.
+She is excited to be on the MCU team this year as President.
+Outside of academics, Unjalee is involved with the campus community in her roles as Peer Mentor, VP of the Pre-dental club, a volunteer research assistant for the Barker Lab, and various other campus clubs.
 She also enjoys spending her time outdoors hiking, rock climbing, and skiing.
 Unjalee looks forward to meeting new members of the MCU and is open to answering any questions about MCU or UBCO!

 The UBC Okanagan Psychology Course Union is a team of dedicated psychology students who offer resources and organize events to help others succeed within the field of psychology.
 The psychology course union is committed to helping further learning opportunities for students that share the same passion for psychology.

 - The QSCU at UBC Okanagan brings computer science, math, physics and statistics students and professors together.
 Get involved in both fun and educational events and programs with the QSCU.